A Big Hand for the Little Lady

-A Big Hand for the Little Lady (released in the UK under the misleading title Big Deal at Dodge City, as the film is set in Laredo, Texas) is a 1966 American Western film made by Eden Productions Inc. and released by Warner Bros.
-The film was produced and directed by Fielder Cook from a screenplay by Sidney Carroll, adapted from their TV play Big Deal in Laredo which aired on The DuPont Show of the Week in 1962.
+A Big Hand for the Little Lady (released in the UK under the misleading title Big Deal at Dodge City, since the film is set in Laredo, Texas) is a 1966 American Western film made by Eden Productions Inc. and released by Warner Bros.
+The film was produced and directed by Fielder Cook from a screenplay by Sidney Carroll, adapted from their TV play Big Deal in Laredo, which aired on The DuPont Show of the Week in 1962.

-The film stars Henry Fonda, Joanne Woodward, and Jason Robards.
+The film stars Henry Fonda, Joanne Woodward and Jason Robards.
 The original TV play starred Walter Matthau as Meredith.

 Plot

-The five richest men in the territory gather in Laredo for their annual high-stakes poker game.
+In the Old West, the five richest men in the territory gather in Laredo for their annual high-stakes poker game.
 The high rollers let nothing get in the way of their yearly showdown.
-When undertaker Tropp (Charles Bickford) calls for them in his horse-drawn hearse, cattleman Henry Drummond (Robards) forces a postponement of his daughter's wedding, while lawyer Otto Habershaw (Kevin McCarthy) abandons his closing arguments in a trial, with his client's life hanging in the balance.
-They are joined by Wilcox (Robert Middleton) and Buford (John Qualen) in the back room of Sam's saloon, while the curious gather outside for occasional reports.
+When undertaker Tropp calls for them in his horse-drawn hearse, cattleman Henry Drummond forces a postponement of his daughter's wedding, while lawyer Otto Habershaw abandons his closing arguments in a trial, with his client's life hanging in the balance.
+They are joined by Wilcox and Buford in the back room of Sam's saloon, while the curious gather outside for occasional reports.

-Settler Meredith (Fonda), his wife Mary (Joanne Woodward), and their young son Jackie (Gerald Michenaud) are passing through, on their way to purchase a farm near San Antonio, when a wheel on their wagon breaks.
+Settler Meredith, his wife Mary and their young son Jackie are passing through, on their way to purchase a farm near San Antonio, when a wheel on their wagon breaks.
 They wait at Sam's while the local blacksmith repairs it.
-Meredith, a recovering gambler, learns of the big poker game and begins to feel the excitement once again.
-The newcomer buys into the game, eventually staking all of the family savings, meant to pay for a home.
+Meredith, a recovering gambler, learns of the big game and asks Habershaw if he can watch.
+Struck by Mary's looks, Habershaw invites Meredith to the table and Meredith eventually buys into the game.
+He stakes all of the family savings, meant to pay for a home.